scottcolfer/scottcolfer.github.io/_posts/digital-transformation.md

+Return to the original - celebrate - then suggest improvement based on what we've learned

 'Digital transformation is the strategy' is a tactic.
 How you beging digital transformation.
 Exemplars.
 Section in Lean Enterprise.

 'Digital' means applying the culture, processes, business models, and technologies of the internet era to respond to people's raised expectations.